oddbird/oddleventy/content/blog/2023/components.md

-Often the HTML and CSS are written as template literals, or worse -- constructed in a long series functions.
+Often the HTML and CSS are written as template literals, or worse -- constructed in a long series of functions.
 You might even call them
 _HTML-and-CSS in JS_.